The Brew Lab is a family-owned beer distribution company with a store in a small city, serving their community since 1990.

 I had prototyped a user flow for Vendor Victor to place a purchase order but I did not get a chance to do a usability test.
 I loved working on this project and when I have more time I'd like to work on the following:

 When I completed this project back in Aug 2020 I was but a fledgling UX Designer.
 Revisiting this project with all the knowledge I have absorbed I am proud of where I was and where I am going.
-I will continue to update this project so be sure to check back to watch this baby evolve.
+I will continue to update this project so be sure to check back to watch this puppy evolve.